More Resources to Support Your 'Rockstar' Leadership Career

 Once you've read and absorbed these agreements, if you are like me, and the hundreds of clients I have shared this wonderful book with, your thinking and emotions will shift and your life will transform.

-Let's take a quick peek at the Four Agreements - but I highly recommend you get the book, because even though it is a small book he covers the agreements far better than this small summary.
+Let's take a quick peek at each of the Four Agreements - but I highly recommend you get the book, because even though it is a small book he covers the agreements far better than this small summary.